-What not to do: Don’t push their bottom down, simply continue the above until they get the hang of it.
-Also, avoid saying “sit down” as they may get confused once you move onto the next cue…
+If your dog is taking some time to learn, don’t push their bottom down.
+Simply continue the above until they get the hang of it.
+Also, avoid saying “sit down” as they may get confused once you move onto the next cue.

 Now your pooch knows how to sit, why not teach them to lie down too and check out our top 10 tips to help ensure your training is a success.